 New Court Information Technology [IT] Department: sundry papers and artefacts

-In 1969, N M Rothschild & Sons took extra premises in Croydon to accommodate staff from administrative and accounting departments, and to accomodate a new computer department.
+In 1969, N M Rothschild & Sons took extra premises in Croydon to accommodate staff from administrative and accounting departments, and a new computer department.
 The firm acquired an IBM System 360 computer.
 The IBM System 360 was a family of mainframe computer systems that was announced by IBM in 1964 and delivered between 1965 and 1978.
 It was the first family of computers designed to cover both commercial and scientific applications and to cover a complete range of applications from small to large.

 NMR IT Department: IT Security, publications, 1996